A Safe Bet

 ✓ Be wary of strangers who approach you for no good reason

-Wherever you travel, be careful with surprisingly friendly individuals who speak surprisingly good English.
-You may be in for some negative surprises otherwise.
+Be careful of surprisingly friendly individuals who speak surprisingly good English.
+If not, your next surprise may be a negative one.

-To avoid being scammed or robbed in similar situations, give overly-friendy and surprisingly-fluent strangers the opposite of the benefit of the doubt (the detriment of the trust?).
-Either that or politely turn them away.
+To avoid similar situations, give overly-friendly and surprisingly-fluent strangers the opposite of the benefit of the doubt (the detriment of the trust?).
+Or politely turn them away.
 Yes, there's a chance they're honest, but it's not worth the risk.

-Meeting local people is a must—every great story needs great characters after all—but it's safer to be the one to approach them, not the other way around.
+Meeting local people is a must but it's safer to be the one to approach them, not the other way around.

 Always wear sunscreen

-Do they not have any better tips than that?
-And do they assume you live deep in a cave and have never used sunscreen before?
+Really?
+Do they not have any better travel tips and tricks than that?
+And do they assume we live deep in caves and have never used sunscreen before?

 Enough about sunscreen.

 Let's move on.

 Ask locals for the best travel advice